Zappat0n/TNW-clone/README.md

 # Project 2 :  Building with Responsive Design

-> This Project consists of making a clone of a New York Times article page.
+> This Project consists of making a clone of a TheNextWeb page.

 ![screenshot](./assets/imgs/screenshot.png)